 RESPONSIBILITIES:

-- Quality control reviews of construction drawings - Envelope detailing for construction
+- Quality control reviews of construction drawings

 - Product research and specification development